holepunchto/pear-docs/guide/sharing-a-pear-app.md

-# Sharing a Pear App
+# Sharing a Pear Application

 Before releasing a Pear app to the public, it's possible to share it with others.